toushik018/document-view/README.md

 If you encounter build failures, try these steps:

 1. In the Railway dashboard, go to your project settings
-2. Under Environment, make sure `NODE_ENV=production` is set
-3. Make sure the "Watch" tab is enabled to see build logs
+2. Make sure the "Watch" tab is enabled to see build logs
-4. Try a clean build by clicking "Redeploy" and selecting "Clear build cache"
+3. Try a clean build by clicking "Redeploy" and selecting "Clear build cache"
-5. If Docker build fails, you can switch to Nixpacks by editing railway.json and changing the builder to "NIXPACKS"
+4. If Docker build still fails, contact Railway support and share your build logs

 ## Usage